 Option 1: Bits B0-B6 of the UL Length field are used and with unit of 128us

 Option 2: Bits B0-B11 of the UL Length field in units of 4us ?

-This PDT assumes if UL length field is majority opinion, then option 1 is preferred.
+This PDT assumes if UL length field is majority opinion, then option 2 is preferred based on SP results.

+SP 2

 Which option do you support to indicate the time allocated to a non-AP STA in an MU-RTS TX Trigger frame:

 Option 1: 7 reserved bits in the User Info are used and with unit of 128us